joamona/pgOperations/docs/tutorials.md

 The <a href="../reference/#src.pgOperations.pgOperations.PgDatabases.createDatabase" target="_blank">createDatabase</a>
 method returns an opened PgConnect instance, connected to the new database.

-## Create a table
+## Create an example table
-Execute regular SQL code to create an scheme and a table in the `pgoperationstest` database, continuing with the previous listing:
+Execute regular SQL code to create an scheme and a table in the `pgoperationstest` database, continuing with the previous listing.
+There is also an utility for creating tables.
+See
+<a href="reference/#src.pgOperations.pgOperations.PgOperations.pgCreateTable"
+target="_blank"> PgOperations.pgCreateTable</a>.

     pgc2.cursor.execute("create schema d")
     pgc2.cursor.execute("create table d.points (gid serial primary key,